Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 So I took the problem in reverse.
 Rebuilding from scratch the exact original ISO 9660 structure as expected by the Neo Geo CD was just out of question, so I tried injecting the individual hacked .SPR and .PRG files directly into the original track 1 binary as big data chunks, by searching for some header signatures.
 Neo Geo CD crashed again with that "rebuilt" binary, damn!
 The fact is that I had only like 12% matching between .PRG and .SPR injected and the binary data of track 1 on the same address range, which indicated that the files were probably at least partially splitted within the filesystem.
 Splitted was a weak word.

 Some reader may find the latter approach incredibly naïve but for my defense, I had no idea how Neo Geo CD data tracks were organized before tackling this problem.
-Let's say that reverse engineering was part of the fun...
+Let's say that reverse engineering things is becoming for me as fun, if not funnier, than playing video games.

 By messing with dedicated tool (and lot of trial and errors), I finally understood the fine data structure: each individual file is splitted in chunks of 2048 bytes (0x800) separated by 304 bytes (0x130) of EDC/ECC data (typically 288 bytes of checksums and other error correction stuff + 16 bytes of header for the next packet).
 Each sector (header, 16 bytes + payload, 2048 bytes + error correction, 288 bytes) is 2352 bytes long.
 There is lot of padding sectors too (zero payload but CD sector format) plus alignement / boot sectors.
 In brief, I should have started by reading the audio CD format specification.
 Chunks of data seem consecutives for a given file at first glance but at this step I could not trust anything.